alagbaychabenjade24/Online-Test-Junior-Developer-Moustache-Republic/README.md

 This is created using HTML5, Sass and Javascript.

-This webasite is hosted on Netlify.
+This website is hosted on Netlify.